JB Pritzker: Welfare

 The 2019–20 budget spent $230 million on a new Quincy Veterans Home, and $21 million on the Chicago Veterans Home.

 In July 2019, Pritzker signed House Bill 3343, creating a food program for the elderly, the disabled, and the homeless.
 Such individuals may collect their benefits from a private business that has a contract with the Illinois Department of Human Services (IDHS) to provide meals with discounts.
 This is the state implementation of the federal Supplemental Nutrition Assistance Program (SNAP).
 The IDHS was to initiate this program no later than January 1, 2020.

+On July 12, 2026, Pritzker signed HB4456, which expands eligibility for the federal Low-Income Home Energy Assistance Program to households with an annual income below 300% of the federal poverty line, up from 200%.
+Later that month, his administration announced the Families Receiving Emergency Support for Hunger program, under which the state government would disperse $400 in nutritional assistance to each of over 100,000 people who were kicked off of SNAP between May and July 2026 due to changes to program eligibility administered by the One Big Beautiful Bill Act.